 If you don't want to pay for the full Sphero experience of the SPRK+ or one of the Star Wars droids, you might want to consider the Sphero Mini.

-As the name suggests, this is a smaller version of the company's spherical robots - fortunately with a smaller price point to match.
+As the name suggests this is a smaller version of the company's spherical robots, fortunately with a lower price point to match.

-As with other Sphero droids, you control it using your phone, and have a few options - you can use standard touchscreen joystick controls, a 'slingshot' mode in which you pull back and release to send the robot flying forwards, a gyroscopic mode where you tilt the phone to steer, and even a facial recognition mode where you can smile to move forwards and frown to reverse - that last one is a bit of fun, though it definitely doesn't work as smoothly as the others.
+As with other Sphero droids you control it using your phone, and there are a few options: you can use standard touchscreen joystick controls; a 'slingshot' mode in which you pull back and release to send the robot flying forwards; a gyroscopic mode where you tilt the phone to steer; and even a facial recognition mode where you can smile to move forward and frown to reverse (fun, but it doesn't work as smoothly as the other modes).

 The Mini is available in a few different colours, and you can also customise the colour of the internal LED, which glows through the translucent plastic shell.
-It charges by Micro-USB (cable included) and also comes with a set of mini plastic bowling pins and traffic cones to set up some little obstacle courses.
+It charges over Micro-USB (cable included) and comes with a set of mini plastic bowling pins and traffic cones to set up obstacle courses.

 You even get the more complex programming features of the bigger Spheros through the Sphero Edu app, so at just £50/$50 you're really getting the full Sphero package in the palm of your hand.